kavgan/desmond/README.md

 desmond
 =========
-Reusable background job functionalety.
+Reusable background job functionality.
 Building on top of that:
 Importing/exporting functionality for the RedShift data warehouse.